 People are always asking me if it is safe to visit Italy?
-People ask things about the crime rate, murder rate, Covid-19 etc.
+People ask things about the crime rate in Italy, the murder rate etc.

 I reply that Italy is one of the safest countries on earth.